retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 #### platform

+#### rawImports

+When you set this on, BBT will import bib files leaving any LaTeX commands as-is, and add the #LaTeX tag for raw re-exports.

 #### rawLaTag

 When an item has this tag, all its fields will be assumed to hold raw LaTeX and will undergo no further transformation.